-We advertise on Airbnb and also our own company website successfully targets the short stay market in the Vale of Belvoir, bringing in the majority of our leads, we have also built up excellent relationships with local employers :
+We advertise on the major short let portals and also our own company website successfully targets the short stay market in the Vale of Belvoir, we have also built up excellent relationships with local employers :

 We work closely with a number of specialist local companies, who can provide the management services you require at sensible cost.
 Many holiday cottage companies simply contract out these services , all you are doing by going direct is cutting out the middle man and those extra add on charges.
 So if you need cleaning , laundry, or other services in addition to a booking service then please email us for a quote we recommend the Great Little Cleaning Company.